Wah Yan College Cats

-Wah Yan College Cats is a non-profit organization in Wah Yan College, Hong Kong, which aims at looking after homeless cats which appeared in the campus of the college.
+Wah Yan College Cats is a non-profit organization in Wah Yan College, Hong Kong, which originally aims at looking after homeless cats which appeared in the campus of the college.
 It is the first to adopt the concept of college cats in Hong Kong.
 The teacher adviser is Ivy Ip Li Lan-Hing.
 The slogan of the organization is "Respect & Protect Life".